Kerry Carpenter Player Props: Tigers vs. Mariners

 Kerry Carpenter At The Plate

-- Carpenter has eight doubles, a triple, eight home runs and 11 walks while hitting .261.
+- Carpenter has eight doubles, a triple, nine home runs and 11 walks while hitting .263.

-- Carpenter has driven home a run in 12 games this season (25.5%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on three occasions..
+- Carpenter has had an RBI in 13 games this season (27.1%), including seven multi-RBI outings (14.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.